Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Introduction

 \section{Introduction}

-Software systems employing deep neural networks are now applied widely in industry, powering the vision systems in social networks and self-driving cars, providing assistance to radiologists, underpinning recommendation engines used by online retailers, enabling the best-performing commercial speech recognition software, and automating translation between languages.
-In each of these systems, predictive models are integrated into conventional human-interacting software systems, which leverage their predictions to drive consequential real-world decisions.
+Software systems employing deep neural networks are now applied widely in industry, powering the vision systems in social networks \citep{stone2008autotagging} and self-driving cars \citep{bojarski2016end}, providing assistance to radiologists \citep{lakhani2017deep}, underpinning recommendation engines used by online platforms \citep{cheng2016wide,covington2016deep}, enabling the best-performing commercial speech recognition software \citep{graves2013speech,hinton2012deep}, and automating translation between languages \citep{sutskever2014sequence}.
+In each of these systems, predictive models are integrated into conventional human-interacting software systems, leveraging their predictions to drive consequential decisions.

 The reliable functioning of software depends crucially on tests.
-Many classic software bugs can be caught when software is compiled, e.g., that a function receives input of the wrong type, while other problems are detected only at run-time, triggering warnings or exceptions.
+Many classic software bugs can be caught when software is compiled, e.g. that a function receives input of the wrong type, while other problems are detected only at run-time, triggering warnings or exceptions.
 In the worst case, if the errors are never caught, software may behave incorrectly without alerting anyone to the problem.

 Unfortunately, software systems based on machine learning are notoriously hard to test and maintain \citep{sculley2014machine}.
 Despite their power, modern machine learning models are brittle.
 Seemingly subtle changes in the data distribution can destroy the performance of otherwise state-of-the-art classifiers, a phenomenon exemplified by adversarial examples \citep{szegedy2013intriguing,DBLP:conf/kdd/ZugnerAG18}.
-When decisions are made under uncertainty, even shifts in the label distribution can significantly compromise accuracy \citep{zhang2013domain, lipton2018detecting}.
+When decisions are made under uncertainty, even shifts in the label distribution can significantly compromise accuracy \citep{lipton2018detecting,zhang2013domain}.
 Unfortunately, in practice, ML pipelines rarely inspect incoming data for signs of distribution shift.
-Moreover, best practices detecting shift in high-dimensional real-world data have not yet been established\footnote{TensorFlow's data validation tools compare only summary statistics of source vs target data:\\ \url{https://tensorflow.org/tfx/data_validation/get_started\#checking_data_skew_and_drift}}.
-The first indications that something has gone awry might come when customers complain.
+Moreover, best practices for detecting shift in high-dimensional real-world data have not yet been established\footnote{TensorFlow's data validation tools compare only summary statistics of source vs target data:\\ \texttt{\url{https://tensorflow.org/tfx/data_validation/get_started\#checking_data_skew_and_drift}}}.